 Banksy’s works are currently only available on the secondary market

 ‘It’s not possible to buy a new work by Banksy on the primary market these days,’ says Baskerville.
 ‘A decade ago, the artist was selling directly through certified dealers, at exhibitions, or through his former printers, Pictures on Walls.
 But today he only sells directly, and nothing is currently available.’

 If you are acquiring a Banksy on the secondary market, the specialist’s advice is to buy from a trusted source such as a big auction house or a reputable dealer.
 All Banksy artworks offered at Christie’s have been authenticated and come with Pest Control certificates.

 Banksy, Choose Your Weapon AP (Dark Blue), 2010.
 Screenprint in colours on wove paper, signed and numbered AP/4, one of a small number of this rare colourway from the edition of 58 artist’s proofs comprised of different colour variants.
 Image 600 x 600 mm.
-Estimate: £100,000-150,000.
-Offered in Contemporary Edition, 12-28 September 2023 at Christie’s Online
+Sold for £126,000 on 28 September 2023 at Christie’s Online

 Choose Your Weapon is one of the artist’s most collectable series and was produced in a multitude of colourways.